3

 $\begingroup$

-Tollen's test is an important test to distinguish between aldehyde and ketone.
+Tollen's test is an important test to distinguish between aldehydes and ketones.

 But is this reaction safe?
 Is there any threat in the formation of silver nitride (fulminating silver)?
-It is formed when the products of most of the reaction of silver($\ce{I}$) salts are kept aside undisturbed.
-It act as a potential explosive or a contact explosive.
+It is formed when the products of most of the reactions of silver($\ce{I}$) salts are kept aside undisturbed.
+It acts as a potential explosive or a contact explosive.
 If there is any threat in the formation of silver nitride, what precaution must be taken to prevent it?

 $\endgroup$